Thomas Tuchel Set To Be Unveiled As New England Manager - Reports - UrduPoint

 The FA declined to comment on the reports but said that CEO Mark Bullingham will provide an update on Wednesday at Wembley Stadium when the appointment is expected to be confirmed.

+Sky Germany reported he will sign an 18-month deal from January 1, 2025 until the conclusion of the 2026 World Cup.

-A former coach of Borussia Dortmund, Paris Saint-Germain, Chelsea and Bayern Munich, Tuchel has the trophy-winning pedigree that the FA is seeking to help end a 58-year wait to win a major tournament.
+A former coach of Borussia Dortmund, Paris Saint-Germain, Chelsea and Bayern, Tuchel has the trophy-winning pedigree that the FA is seeking to help end a 58-year wait to win a major tournament.

+However, the move has drawn criticism over the FA's unwillingness to trust an English coach with its top job.

 Tuchel was sacked in September 2022 in a bold early move by Chelsea's new ownership group that did not pay off.